felixerdy/Geosoftware-II/doc.md

 ##### How to Login

-  - For authentication on Skypaper please click the Login Button.
+  - Use the login button for authentication with Google.
-  - You will be redirected to Google, where you can enter your Google username and your Google password.
+  - A Google account is required to use Skypaper.

 #### How to publish a paper

-  Publications must be submitted as LaTeX-Format optionally with additional Data.
+  Publications need to be submitted as LaTeX files.
+Optionally, additional files like images or spatial/temporal data can be included    using the second file selector.
   Spatial Data will be visualized with Leaflet, Time series data with Flot.

 ###### Include temporal/spatial data for visualization